Boosting the Local Invariance for Better Adversarial Transferability: Experiments

 \subsection{Evaluation on Gradient-based Attacks}

-To validate the effectiveness of our proposed LI-Boost, we first integrate it into various gradient-based attacks, \ie, MI-FGSM, VMI-FGSM, PGN.
-We generate the adversarial examples on ResNet-50 and evaluate the transferability on the other CNNs, ViTs and defense methods.
-The results are summarized in Tab.~\ref{tab:gradient-based-attack}, and the results on other models are summarized in Appendix~\ref{app:evaluation}.
+To validate the effectiveness of our proposed LI-Boost, we first integrate it into various gradient-based attacks, \textit{i.e.}, MI-FGSM, VMI-FGSM, PGN, and MUMODIG.
+We generate adversarial examples on RN-50 and evaluate transferability on the other CNNs, ViTs, and defense mechanisms.
+The results are summarized in Tab.~\ref{tab:gradient-based-attack}, and results using other surrogate models are in Appendix~\ref{appendix:othermodels}.

-As we can observe, LI-Boost significantly improves the white-box attack performance on ResNet-50, underscoring the advantage of increasing local invariance to strengthen adversarial perturbations.
-Regarding black-box performance, MI-FGSM exhibits the lowest transferability among the baseline methods, whereas VMI-FGSM and PGN demonstrate considerably stronger attack capabilities.
-Notably, LI-Boost consistently boosts the performance of these attacks across both CNNs and emerging ViT architectures.
-On average, the attack success rates show significant improvement, with the increases of $ 11.6\%$, $ 11.7\%$, and $2.7\%$ for MI-FGSM, VMI-FGSM, and PGN, respectively.
-These consistent and substantial performance gains highlight the effectiveness and generalizability of LI-Boost across diverse model architectures and defense strategies.
-Furthermore, even when facing robust defense mechanisms, LI-Boost significantly enhances the attack performance, revealing the limitations of existing defenses and raising new concerns about the robustness of deep learning models.
+As we can observe, LI-Boost significantly improves the white-box attack performance on RN-50, underscoring the advantage of increasing local invariance to strengthen adversarial perturbations.
+Regarding black-box performance, MI-FGSM exhibits the lowest transferability among the baseline methods, whereas VMI-FGSM, PGN, and MUMODIG demonstrate considerably stronger attack capabilities.
+Notably, LI-Boost consistently boosts the performance across both CNN and ViT architectures.
+On average, the attack success rates show significant improvement, with the increases of 9.7$\%$, 11.9$\%$, 4.7$\%$ and 12.2$\%$ for MI-FGSM, VMI-FGSM, PGN, and MUMODIG, respectively.
+Furthermore, even when facing robust defense mechanisms, LI-Boost significantly enhances the attack performance.
+For instance, LI-Boost-PGN consistently maintains its dominance under all five evaluated defense approaches, reaching an attack success rate of 84.8\% against NRP and 65.4\% against DiffPure.
+These consistent and substantial performance gains highlight the effectiveness and generalizability of LI-Boost across diverse model architectures and defense strategies, reveal the limitations of existing defenses, and raise new critical concerns of model robustness.